LukePappa/Ourism/text.md

 This is being.
 Being transcends, grounds, and is everything.
-Categories of being

-Being comprises spatiotemporally located observers ranging in complexity from individual particles to entire nervous systems.
+Being may be thought of as comprising spatiotemporally located observers ranging in complexity from individual particles to entire nervous systems.
 Sapience is consequently such a rare and significant privilege that personally gaining it defies coincidence.
 To explain one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world-branch in which it becomes conscious of its unity with being.
-Our cosmos may therefore be interpreted as an eternal and unbounded act of self-realization.
+In this way, being can be seen as an infinite and eternal act of self-realization.